JackyChung2003/CAT201-Project/README.md

 1. Download the [JavaFX SDK](https://gluonhq.com/products/javafx/) suitable for your operating system.
 Unzip the package to your preferred location.
 2. Obtain the [Java SDK](https://www.oracle.com/java/technologies/downloads/) compatible with your operating system.
 Unzip the package to a directory of your choice.
 3. Download the appropriate [MYSQL JDBC DRIVER](https://dbschema.com/jdbc-driver/mysql.html).
+4. Install [XAMPP](https://www.apachefriends.org/index.html) for database setup.
-4. Ensure [Git](https://git-scm.com/download/win) is installed on your machine.
+5. Ensure [Git](https://git-scm.com/download/win) is installed on your machine.
-5. Make sure you have [IntelliJ IDEA](https://www.jetbrains.com/idea/) installed.
+6. Make sure you have [IntelliJ IDEA](https://www.jetbrains.com/idea/) installed.

 ### Installation Steps: